There are about 2 million people boarding or exiting at Richfield bus stops every year.

 The busiest intersections in Richfield got a break—through the installation of safe, efficient roundabouts.

-The City of Richfield with Hennepin County will be replacing traditional, high volume intersections at 66th Street/Lyndale Avenue and 66th Street/Nicollet Avenue with one-way, circular intersections.
+The City of Richfield with Hennepin County replaced traditional, high volume intersections at 66th Street/Lyndale Avenue and 66th Street/Nicollet Avenue with one-way, circular intersections.
 There will be a measurable improvement in the flow of traffic in these areas.
 Mass transit riders will move smoothly through previously congested areas.
 No more red lights and waiting.